bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the maximum value of a list, after mapping each element to a value using the provided function.
+### Returns the maximum value of a list, after mapping each element to a value using the provided function

 -   Use `map()` with `fn` to map each element to a value using the provided function.
 -   Use `max()` to return the maximum value.

 ```py
 def max_by(lst, fn):